Univalence in locally cartesian closed infinity-categories: Univalent families and local classes of maps

 \begin{proof} Let $T$ be an object of $\P$.
 In the diagram

 the left-hand map is an equivalence by adjunction.
 Since $L$ is a \loccart\ localization, $\C_{/LT} \to \P_{/T}$ is always fully faithful by Lemma~\ref{lem:sliceadjoint} and therefore $\C^{\eq}_{/LT}\too\P^{\eq}_{/T}$ is mono.
-Hence the top map is mono if and only if the bottom map is mono. \end{proof}
+Hence the top map is mono if and only if the bottom map is mono, and we conclude again by criterion (3) of Proposition~\ref{prop:univalent=localclass}. \end{proof}

 \begin{blanko}{Colocalizations.} Although at the moment we do not exploit this in any way, we mention that there is another class of functors which preserve univalent families, the colocalizations. \end{blanko}